 - A pair of magic rings in The Legend of Zelda: Oracle Games re-enables Sword Beams (that normally only work when at full health) when health drops below 2 or 3 hearts.

-- The Whore of Babylon item in The Binding of Isaac, which boosts the player's damage output when critically wounded.
-Eve starts with it, but ??? gets the most benefit if he finds it, since his inability to regenerate health is treated by the game as being permanently in critical condition.
+- The Whore of Babylon item in The Binding of Isaac, which boosts the player's damage output when down to one red heart.
+Eve starts with it, but ??? gets the most benefit if he finds it, since his inability to get red hearts is treated by the game as being permanently in critical condition.